 The alumni programme is supported by the

-- (AA), for alumni from industrialised countries
+- (AA), for alumni from industrialized countries

 The programme aims to extend the skills of alumni, enabling them to resolve development-related issues (BMZ) and challenges in foreign cultural and educational policy (AA).
 It helps alumni engage with each other in academic networks both in their own country and internationally.
 At the same time, alumni are expected to play an active role as disseminators for knowledge transfer.
-Ideally, they maintain long-term ties to Germany and cooperate with universities and companies in Germany.
+Ideally, they maintain long-term ties to Germany and cooperate with universities / research institutions and companies in Germany.

 Funded projects/measures and partners involved

-The AA has supported German universities in their work with international alumni since 2006.
+The AA has supported German universities / research institutions in their work with international alumni since 2006.
 Initially, from 1999, this was separate from the programme of the BMZ, however, since 2009, funding is provided in a joint call.
 In each of the two parts of the programme 800 to 1,200 alumni are sponsored every year.
 Alumni are mainly interested in further education in terms of lifelong learning, and initiating and strengthening academic and professional contacts.
 This is why there are two programme components to support alumni, which may be combined in one application.

 1. Continuing education events for alumni (seminars in Germany and abroad)